 The reason they're racing through this impeachment madness, there's only one, because it's dying on the vine.

-I'm telling you, we now have one poll after another coming out that voters are uh sick of this.
+I'm telling you, we now have one poll after another coming out that voters are sick of this.

 And opinion on impeachment has been declining and declining and declining.

-I can even tell you this: another barometer poll that nobody else sees.
+I can even tell you this, another barometer poll that nobody else sees.

 And then it was going to be about the quid and the pro and the quo.

-But then we found that Joe was the only one with a quid and a pro and a quo, the billion dollars, uh, you're not getting it unless you fire the prosecutor.
+But then we found that Joe was the only one with a quid and a pro and a quo, the billion dollars.

 Focus group impeachment is what you can call this thing.